hairizuanbinnoorazman/gcpugsg/README.md

 # Architecture overview

-The GCPUG website is only a frontend static website with no backend functionality.
+The GDG Cloud Singapore website is only a frontend static website with no backend functionality.
 The website is created by relying on the [Hugo](https://gohugo.io/) which would generate the static website and deploy it on netlify.